Starburst Galaxy

 Delete a query #

-Deleting a query from the Recent or My saved queries lists means you cannot restore the query or its editor tab.
+Deleting a query from the Recent or My saved queries lists means you cannot restore the query or its query editor tab.
 Deleting a timestamped or named query from the Recent list also deletes it from the My saved queries list.

 In Shared with me, you must be the owner of the shared query to be able to delete it.